-Here are some common questions students and families have about applying to and attending Interlochen Arts Camp:
+Here are some common questions students and families have about applying to and attending Interlochen Arts Camp.
+In addition, many questions can be answered by reviewing the Student and Family Handbooks.

 What are the dates of Interlochen Arts Camp?

-Our programs are one, two, three, four and six weeks long, so dates vary by program.
-For summer 2013, most programs happen between June 22 and August 5, although the one-week "Institute" programs run June 15 - June 21.
+Our programs are one, two, three, four, and six weeks long, so dates vary by program.
+For summer 2024, most programs happen between June 23 and August 4, although the one-week "Intensive" programs run June 15-21.
+To find the dates of a specific program, start here.
+If you've already registered for a program, log into the Education Community for your specific start and end dates.

 When is the application deadline?

 Programs that do not require an audition or portfolio enroll on a rolling basis.
-The priority application date for programs that do require an audition or portfolio is February 15, 2013.
-We will continue accepting applications after February 15 as space permits.
+The priority application date for programs that do require an audition or portfolio is Jan.
+15. We will continue to welcome applications after Jan.
+15 as space permits.
 Early application is encouraged.

 Do I need to submit an audition or portfolio?

 Audition and portfolio requirements vary by program.
 Some programs do not require an audition or portfolio.
-All programs require an application.
-View requirements by program:
+Consult the program page for more details on whether an audition or portfolio is required.
+Audition and portfolio materials can be submitted online.

 When will I receive my admission decision?

-For students who have applied to program that do not require an audition or portfolio, the Interlochen Arts Camp Admissions Office will begin sending admission decision announcements on January 4, 2013.
+For students who have applied to programs that do not require an audition or portfolio, the Interlochen Arts Camp Admission Office will begin sending admission decision announcements in December.
 The admission decision process will continue for each of these programs until it is filled.

 How much does it cost to attend Interlochen Arts Camp?

 Tuition varies depending on program.
-A full list of all programs and the specific fees for each can be found online: start here.
 The indicated cost covers room and board, classes, group instruction, all recreational facilities and admission to faculty and student performances.
 Tuition also covers private lessons that are required as part of an arts program.

 What should I expect in terms of financial aid?